tunein/engineering/Software-Bands.md

+## TuneIn Engineering Job Bands

 ## Software Engineer II
 ### Technical Abilities
-* Demonstrates good knowledge of CS fundamentals (data structures, alogorithms).
+* Demonstrates good knowledge of CS fundamentals (data structures, algorithms).
 * Wants to learn newer technologies
 * Some depth in a specific programming language
 * Familiar with the basics of TuneIn's application and codebase